Physics 300B

 Lab Information

-You will need a bound, quad-ruled notebook such as the "blue collar" notebook available in the bookstore for about $3.
+You will need a bound, quad-ruled notebook such as the "blue collar" notebook available in the bookstore for about $3, or the much nicer Ampad 22-157.
 This should be your "lab diary" in which you keep all lab notes, results, good data, bad data, dead ends, failed attempts, Nobel Prize-winning ideas, and so on.

 You will also need the lab manual, which can be purchased through the SPS.

 Each week, you should turn in a short summary of the previous week's experiment.
-This summary should be no more than 2 pages (one is usually fine.)
+This summary should be no more than 3 pages in length.
+Two pages is usually sufficient, and one well-written page will do the trick.
 Handwritten lab reports will not be accepted: please submit well-formatted, correctly-spelled, and grammatically reasonable work.
-Electronic submission of lab reports is encouraged, but please use a format that is readable on all common operating systems.
-I recommend PDF format, generated by Latex, but you are welcome to use Mathematica notebook format or OpenDocument as well.

 Lab Schedule